Guardian-Development/NeuralNetworksLibrary/README.md

                 .WithOutputLayer(neuronCount: 1, activationType: ActivationType.Sigmoid)
                 .Build();
 ```
-The Neural Network Context allows the setting of the precision of the storage of specific calculations within the Network.
-Maximum Precision as the name implies allows the greatest degree of precision.
+The Neural Network Context allows the setting of the precision of the storage of the results of specific calculations within the Network.
+Maximum Precision, as the name implies, allows the greatest degree of precision.

 ### Step 2: Training your Neural Network
 Once you have a Neural Network initialised you are in a good position to train your network.
 Network training requires you to have access to data that shows, with a set of inputs what the desired output looks like.
-This concept is encapsulated in the TrainingDataSet class that allows you to tell a class that trains Neural Networks how to adjust the network to produce the desired outputs.
+This concept is encapsulated in the TrainingDataSet class.
+This allows you to tell a class that trains Neural Networks how to adjust the network to produce the desired outputs.

 #### Creating Training Data
 For our simple XOR problem the training data set is very simple and can be defined as shown: